becauseofhope/because-of-hope/README.md

 ### Stack level errors

 When using the built-in server of `nanoc`, Compass seems to break the stack.
+Normally, you can just restart to clear the error.
 Use this command to get around that for a longer period of time.

 `ulimit -s 40000`